 People get unique experiences when taking a trip.
 The experience of visiting a new place or meeting new people can have a lasting impact on a person’s development and outlook on life.
 This could be a trip to a children’s home, a trip abroad, a historic place you visited, or any other trip.
-Therefore, if there’s a trip you took that greatly impacted your life; consider it as a topic for your reflective essay.
-Think about how the trip influenced how you live, lessons you learnt, and how you perceive people, things, and aspects of life after the experiences you had on the trip.
+Therefore, if there’s a trip you took that greatly impacted your life, consider it as a topic for your reflective essay.
+Think about how the trip influenced how you live, the lessons you learned, and how you perceive people, things, and aspects of life after the experiences you had on the trip.

 How you overcame adversity

-If you’ve faced a misfortune, tribulation, trauma, or any unpleasant experience that you don’t mind sharing; you can write about it in a reflective essay.
+If you’ve faced a misfortune, tribulation, trauma, or any unpleasant experience that you don’t mind sharing, you can write about it in a reflective essay.
 For instance, you could write about a cyberbullying experience you’ve had, how you dealt with it, and how it impacted and shaped you.

 When you first met someone or formed a new relationship